brandonmarshal/lsx-demo-theme/logs/week11/logs-week11-day3.md

 -   I used accessibility checker to test the colour combination and it passes.
 -   I have edited my header and footer templates as well.
 -   I got AI to create me a lighter variant of my logo for dark backgrounds
+-   I have been fixing some templates that had errors, such as 404, archive-all, search results, page-no-title
+-   Added all pages to Navigation and adjusted global theme colours for better accessibility.
+-   Started working on the about page and will continue further after lunch.

 ### How do you feel about today's progress?